CHTC/chtc-website-source/_uw-research-computing/python-jobs.md

 both Python and the packages and then runs our Python code.
 We will use this script as as the `executable` of our HTCondor submit file.

-A sample script appears below.
+A sample script (`run_python.sh`) appears below.
 After the first line, the lines starting with hash marks are comments .
 You should replace \"my\_script.py\" with the name of the script you would like to run, and modify the Python version numbers to be the same as what you used above to install your